johndpope/Bitcoin_non_coerced_hardfork/README.md

+2017.11.15  You know what?
+I don't like it.
+I reckon there's a better way to do this.

 This is a work in progress, spelling errors, grammar and all that.
 If I'm completely mistaken, I'll be the first to admit it, and I have broad shoulders, so have at it!

 # What if .... ?